DreamOfTheRedChamber/system-design-interviews/README.md

 		+ Then reconfigure it to become a master.
 		+ Finally reconfigure all remaining slaves to replicate from the new master.

-- Scale the overall data set size because all of the data must be present on each of the machines.
-The master and each of its slave need to have all of the data.
-	+ When active data set is small, the database can buffer most of it in memory.
-	+ As your active data set grows, database needs to load more disk block.

 ### Sharding <a id="sharding"></a>
 #### Benefits <a id="sharding-benefits"></a>
 * Servers are independent from each other because they shared nothing.
 Each server can make authoritative decisions about data modifications
 * There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.